FAQ for students

 Not going to work or school is a rule of conduct for those who are an adult (or go to high school) and share a household with someone who has tested positive for COVID-19.
-The code of conduct, together with the duty of protection under the Communicable Diseases Act means, among other things, that you must work or study from home for at least seven days.
-You can read more at Västra Götaland Region (in Swedish).
+The code of conduct together with the duty of protection under the Communicable Diseases Act means, among other things, that you must work or study from home for at least seven days.
+You can read more about this at Region Västra Götaland.

 If you miss an exam, you may participate the next time the examination is held, in accordance with the university's regular routines.

 I'm worried about coming to my written examination; I don't think my classmates will stay home if they just have stuffy nose.